movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 from block-group bounds.
 Stripe exclusions have no extent items and are separate from block-group usage.
 Keep free, reserved, allocated, and pinned space distinct, with typed reservations accounting for mixed groups.

+Writable mount validates free-space extent records against the complement of the extent tree before excluding superblock stripes from the in-memory index.
+Delayed reference materialization splits or coalesces these records and updates their per-group counts.
+Free-space tree COW queues ordinary delayed references;
+commit drains these to the same fixed point as block-group and root accounting.
+Freed ranges become free in the new on-disk tree while remaining pinned in memory until publication.
+Block-group usage belongs to the separate block group tree when enabled, otherwise to the extent tree.

 An emergency metadata reserve covers commit and is excluded from ordinary handles.
 Failure to establish it rejects writable mount; failure to replenish